 - Dice set – You may borrow a friends for a session or two but you’ll definitely need your own.
-There are so many option out there like your local game store, Etsy, metal dice, luxury and so on.
+There are so many options out there like your local game store, Etsy, metal dice, luxury and so on.
 Beware they can be addictive!

 - D&D Starter Set – A kit with all the essentials to get started at a low cost.

 - Player’s Handbook – If you decide this world is for you, you’ll need your own handbook which contains rules, spells, background and so much more.

 Now it’s time to play some Dungeons & Dragons!
 You’ll need to build your character or you can randomly generate one on D&D Beyond.

 You may be starting a campaign with a group of people or joining an existing one.
 There are also many options when it comes to playing.
 You may choose to be a limited member and only “guest star” for a few sessions in an existing campaign.
 There’s also one shots, which is a contained story that only lasts a day or so.

 If you’re interested in playing but don’t know where to start check with your local game store or use the internet to look for a D&D Adventures League and this Reddit chat.

 Maybe you’re not ready to start playing at all, which is totally fine.
 There are plenty of gaming streams to watch out there.
 An incredibly popular stream is Critical Role, where a bunch of nerdy voice actors take on the adventures of D&D. They also put out some really helpful videos to help you navigate D&D called Handbooker Helper

 Nerd Wood Designs – A good friend, who runs his own small nerdy business.
 Inspired by our campaign, he started making table top gaming accessories.
 You’ll catch me and a few other working his booth from time to time.

 Research – Our Dungeon Master / my hubs has created helpful videos to build some awesome characters using D&D Beyond on his channel, DweebQuest.